Leo Tolstoy: In the Soviet Union

 In the 1920s, Tolstoy's estate, Yasnaya Polyana, was sanctioned by the Soviet state to exist as a commune for Tolstoyans.
 The government permitted this Christian-oriented community because they felt that religious sects like the Tolstoyans were models for the Russian peasantry.
 The Soviet government owned the estate, which was deemed a memorial for the late Russian writer, but Alexandra had jurisdiction over the education offered at Yasnaya Polyana.
 Unlike most Soviet schools, the schooling at Yasnaya Polyana did not offer militaristic training and did not teach atheism.
 Over time, though, local communists – as opposed to the state government, which financially supported the institution – often denounced the estate and called for frequent inspections.
 After 1928, a change in cultural policy in the Soviet regime led to a takeover of local institutions, including Tolstoy's estate.
 When Alexandra stepped down from her role as head of Yasnaya Poliana in 1929, the Commissariat of Education and Health took control.

 In 1925, the Soviet government created its first Jubilee Committee to celebrate the centennial of Tolstoy's birth, which originally consisted of 13 members but grew to 38 members after a second committee formed in 1927.
 Alexandra was not content with the funds provided by the government and met with Stalin in June 1928.
 During the meeting, Stalin said the government could not provide the one million roubles requested by the committee; however, an agreement was reached with the State Publishing House in April 1928 for the publishing of a 92-volume collection of Tolstoy's works.
 During the Jubilee Celebration, Anatoly Luncharsky – the head of the People's Commissariat for Education – gave a speech in which he denied reports that claimed the Soviet government was hostile towards Tolstoy and his legacy.
 Instead of focusing on the aspects of Tolstoy's works that pitted him against the Soviet regime, he instead focused on the unifying aspects, such as Tolstoy's love for equality and labor as well as his disdain for the state and private property.
-More than 400 million copies of Tolstoy's works were printed in the Soviet Union, making him the best-selling author in Soviet Russia.
+More than 400 million copies of Tolstoy's works were printed in the Soviet Union, making him the best-selling author in the Soviet Union.